wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 than the about 1280 Megabytes compiling lapack needs.

-One way to provide maxima (and thus sbcl) with command line parameters is the `additional parameters` field of wxMaxima’s configuration dialogue.
+One way to provide maxima (and thus sbcl) with command line parameters is the "Additional parameters for Maxima" field of wxMaximaâs configuration dialogue.

 ![sbcl memory](./sbclMemory.png)